AdvancedPhotonSource/ptychodus/README.rst

 .. code-block:: shell

-   $ conda install -n ptychodus -c conda-forge pytorch
+   $ conda install -n ptychodus -c conda-forge ptychonn

 * To launch the `ptychodus` GUI (with the "ptychodus" conda environment activated):